infantiablue/techika/src/blog/posts/2021-01-09-build-hackernews-reader-vuejs-tailwind-p1.md

 ![The time is readable](https://dev-to-uploads.s3.amazonaws.com/i/8hprv3fgzjvq24gjufp7.png)

 The final source code is on [Github repo](https://github.com/infantiablue/vhnews).
 In the next article, we will implement advanced features of Vue components to render them dynamically.
-I would appreciate to receive any feedback from you guys
+I would appreciate to receive any feedback from you guys.

 Resources: